googlecartographer/rfcs/README.md

 Sometimes a PR could sit in the review queue for a long time as it was modifying code that was undergoing a refactoring and merging it would make that refactoring harder.
-So the purpose of RFC is not so much to vet incoming feature proposals, but rather allow other contributors to learn about on-going projects and coordinate better.
+So the purpose of a RFC is both to vet incoming feature proposals and also allow other contributors to learn about on-going projects and coordinate better.

 ## Before creating an RFC